SCRT-HQ/VaporShell/docs/glossary/New-VSRoute53HostedZone.md

 ```

 ### -VPCs
-A complex type that contains information about the VPCs that are associated with the specified hosted zone.
+*Private hosted zones:* A complex type that contains information about the VPCs that are associated with the specified hosted zone.
+For public hosted zones, omit VPCs, VPCId, and VPCRegion.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-route53-hostedzone.html#cfn-route53-hostedzone-vpcs
 DuplicatesAllowed: True